-Horizontal Datum is a reference system for specifying positions on the earth's surface.
-All CHS nautical charts have a horizontal datum note in the title identifying which datum the chart is on and may also contain information about the corrections to be applied to the geographical positions to convert them to the international reference system or the internationally recognized regional datum.

-32 It is critical to ensure that the horizontal datum setting on any GPS receiver matches the horizontal datum of the chart in use.
-Failure to do so may result in significant position discrepancies that could result in serious accidents.

-The following horizontal datums may be found on CHS charts:

-- 34 Unknown Datum.-A few charts based on old surveys may be on a horizontal datum that cannot be accurately determined.
+- Horizontal Datum is a reference system for specifying positions on the earth's surface.
+All CHS nautical charts have a horizontal datum note in the title identifying which datum the chart is on and may also contain information about the corrections to be applied to the geographical positions to convert them to the international reference system or the internationally recognized regional datum. - 30 It is critical to ensure that the horizontal datum setting on any GPS receiver matches the horizontal datum of the chart in use.
+Failure to do so may result in significant position discrepancies that could result in serious accidents. - The following horizontal datums may be found on CHS charts: - 32 Unknown Datum.
+A few charts based on old surveys may be on a horizontal datum that cannot be accurately determined.
 In these cases relative position fixing methods such as range and bearing should be used and electronic positioning systems such as GPS should not be used.
 These charts will usually have a special warning note on them. - NAD27.
 Charts on the older North American Datum 1927 can be used with electronic positioning systems as long as positions are converted, or the appropriate datum setting is used on the GPS receiver.
 For the B.C. coast the difference between NAD27 and NAD83 is approximately 120 m.
-The difference increases the further north and west a vessel travels. - To convert GPS-derived NAD83 positions to be able to plot them correctly on NAD27 charts usually requires: - the addition of approximately 0.7" of latitude to the NAD83 position; - the subtraction of approximately 5.0" of longitude from the NAD83 position. - The examples provided above are for reference only and should not be used for navigation.
-Use values provided in the chart title only. - NAD83.
-CHS is producing all New Charts on this datum and converting all existing charts when New Editions are published.
-NAD83 is equivalent to WGS84 allowing GPS derived positions to be compatible with the chart. - Wertical Datum used for Canadian nautical charts depends on whether the chart is of tidal or non-tidal waters. - 40 On charts of tidal waters two vertical datum are referenced: - A low water datum, Lowest Normal Tide, is used to reference soundings and drying heights; - A high water datum, Higher High Water, Large Tide, is used to reference elevations and clearances of overhead structures.
+The difference increases the further north and west a vessel travels. - To convert GPS-derived NAD83 positions to be able to plot them correctly on NAD27 charts usually requires: - the addition of approximately 0.7" of latitude to the NAD83 position; - the subtraction of approximately 5.0" of longitude from the NAD83 position. - 35 The examples provided above are for reference only and should not be used for navigation.
+Use values provided in the chart title only.